 This funding is released as part of the Victorian Government’s $1.6 billion renewable energy package, including $5.93 million allocated for the establishment and coordination of the Community Power Hubs program.

-Recommendation 4 of the Victorian Parliamentary Inquiry into community energy projects (2017) proposed introducing a loan to support the delivery of implementation-ready projects, enabling applicants of community projects to secure a low-interest rate loan from a financier.
-Through these repayable grants, Sustainability Victoria will support community groups seeking third-party financing for the delivery of community energy projects.
+Recommendation 4 of the Victorian Parliamentary Inquiry into community energy projects (2017) proposed introducing a loan to support the delivery of implementation-ready projects.
+Through these repayable grants, Sustainability Victoria will support community groups seeking finance for the delivery of community energy projects.

-This funding will target projects that come out of the planning and development activities from the 7 Community Power Hubs.
-The grants will address barriers to accessing low-interest financing faced by community groups who would otherwise not be able to secure a project loan at a low-cost to make their project viable.
+This funding will initially target projects that come out of the planning and development activities from the 7 Community Power Hubs.
+The grants will address barriers to accessing sufficient finance by community groups who would otherwise not be able to secure a project loan to make their project viable.

-As the grants will be returned over time, the funds can be recommitted to extend the benefit of public funds and further leverage private finance for community-based net zero carbon investments.
+As the grants will be returned over time, the funds can be recommitted to extend the benefit of public funds and further leverage community-based projects that align with SV2030.

 Technology related to renewable energy, energy efficiency or storage of renewable energy.